-If one spouse dies after the old home is sold and before the new home is bought, the gain from the sale of the old home is postponed if the above requirements are met, the spouses were married on the date of death, and the surviving spouse uses the new home as his or her main home.
+If one spouse dies after the old home is sold and before the new home is bought, the gain from the sale of the old home is postponed if (1) the above requirements are met, (2) the spouses were married on the date of death, and (3) the surviving spouse uses the new home as his or her main home.
 This rule applies whether the title of the old home is in one spouse's name or is held jointly.
-For more details, see Pub.
+For more details, see Deceased spouse in Pub.
 523.

 If you bought more than one main home during the replacement period, only the last one you bought qualifies as your new main home for postponing gain.
 If you sold more than one main home during the replacement period, any sale after the first one does not qualify for postponing gain.
 But these rules do not apply if you sold your home because of a job change that qualifies for a moving expense deduction.
 If this is the case, file a Form 2119 for each sale, for the year of the sale, and attach an explanation for each sale (except the first) to Form 2119.
 For details on moving expenses, get Pub.
-521, Moving Expenses.
+521, Moving Expenses

-Applying Separate Gain to Basis of New Home.-If you are married and you or your spouse owned the old home separately but own the new home jointly, you and your spouse may elect to divide the gain and the adjusted basis.
+Dividing the Gain Between You and Your Spouse.-If you are married and you or your spouse owned the old home separately but own the new home jointly, you and your spouse may elect to divide the gain and the adjusted basis.
 If you owned the old home jointly but you now own new homes separately, you may elect to divide the gain to be postponed.
 In either situation, you both must:

-1. Use the old and new homes as your main homes, and

-2. Sign a statement that says, "We agree to reduce the basis of the new home(s) by the gain from selling the old home."
+- 1. Use the old and new homes as your main homes, and - 2.
+Sign a statement that says, "We agree to reduce the basis of the new home(s) by the gain from selling the old home."
 This statement can be made in the bottom margin of Form 2119 or on an attached sheet.

-If you both do not meet these two requirements, you must report the gain in the regular way without allocation.
-For more details and examples, see Allocation between you and your spouse under New Home in Pub.
+If you both do not meet these two requirements, you must report the gain in the regular way without dividing the gain.
+For examples of how to divide the gain, see Dividing gain between you and spouse under New Home in Pub.
 523.